gz97/books-read/An-introduction-to-banking.md

 - suggests that bondholder expectations determine the course of future interest rates
 - two versions of this hypothesis:
   - *local expectations hypothesis* - all bonds of the same class but different in term of maturity, will have the same expected holding period rate of return.
 So if we hold a bond for 6 months, we'll get the same return no matter what specific bond we buy and irrespective of the term to maturity and yield that the bond has at a time of purchase.
 The author feels this theory is not always the case.
   - *unbiased expectations hypothesis* - current implied forward rates are unbiased estimators of future spot interest rates.
 It assumes that investors act in a way that eliminates any advantage of holding instruments of a particular maturity.
 This theory states that the long-term interest rate is a geometric average of expected future short-term rates.
-Expenctations, or views on the future direction of the market, are a function mainly of the expected rate of inflation.
+Expectations, or views on the future direction of the market, are a function mainly of the expected rate of inflation.
 - *return-to-maturity* version of the expectations theory states that total return from holding a zero-coupon bond to maturity will be equal to total return that is generated by holding a short-term instruments and continuously rolling it over the same maturity period.
-- *yield-to-maturity* - another version of expecations theory, states that the perdiodic return from holding a zero-coupon bond will be equal to the return from rolling over a series of coupon bonds, but refers to annualised return earned each year rather than total return earned over the life of the bond.
+- *yield-to-maturity* - another version of expecations theory, states that the periodic return from holding a zero-coupon bond will be equal to the return from rolling over a series of coupon bonds, but refers to annualised return earned each year rather than total return earned over the life of the bond.
 - local expectations theory is often combined with other theories to form a complete picture of the yield curve

 #### Liquidity preference theory